open-AIMS/ADRIAIndicators.jl/docs/src/index.md

 rci = ADRIAIndicators.reef_condition_index(ltmp_cover, relative_shelter_volume, juvenile_indicator)
 ```

 Each metric also has an in-place version (ending in `!`) that accepts a pre-allocated output array.
-This is useful for performance-critical code or for integrating with other languages like Python or R where memory may not be managed by the Julia runtime.
+This is useful for integrating with other languages like Python or R where memory may not be managed by the Julia runtime.

 ## Example Plot

 The following is an example plot generated from the metrics, showing the mean trend of several key indicators over time against the variation of all locations.
-They are the model results of `CoralBlox.jl` with no environmental disturbances and toy parameters.
+They are the model results of [`CoralBlox.jl`](https://github.com/open-AIMS/CoralBlox.jl) with no environmental disturbances and toy parameters.

 ![Example RCI Plots](assets/rci_plots_makie.png)